jschneier/django-storages/docs/backends/amazon-S3.rst

 The legacy ``S3BotoStorage`` backend was removed in version 1.9.
 To continue getting new features you must upgrade to the ``S3Boto3Storage`` backend by following the :ref:`migration instructions <migrating-boto-to-boto3>`.

+The minimum required version of ``boto3`` is 1.4.4 although we always recommend the most recent.

 Settings
 --------